PhD, Miami University of Ohio

 - Theresa J. Enos Award, best essay in the journal Rhetoric Review, 2006, for “Breathe Upon us an Even Flame: Hephaestus, History and the Body of Rhetoric.”
 Rhetoric Review.
 25.2.
 (Spring 2006): 119-140.

-I am also working on an ongoing basis to develop teaching materials, resources, and ideas that would make writing classrooms more accessible for all students.
-For instance, I am Chair of the College Composition and Communication Committee on Disability Issues, and I maintain a blog called 'bits' that focuses on teaching writing through multiple literacies and modalities.
+I am also working on an ongoing basis to develop teaching materials, resources, and ideas that would make classrooms more accessible for all students.
+For instance, I am Chair of the College Composition and Communication Committee on Disability Issues, I serve on the Ontario ROAM advisory council exploring the accessibility on online teaching materials, and I have traveled extensively to give workshops on the Universal Design of teaching and learning.

 Areas of graduate supervision